 The Pittsfield group, formed last summer, promotes "personal security" with a catch -- there’s fee required to receive help.
 The focus is on bringing people together to build relationships, solve problems, and promotea better world where money doesn’t stand in the way of relationships or services.

 Within two hours, Henderson said that about 30 members of the public shown up.
-She said that the
+She said that the Resilience Club would consider holding monthly Repair Cafe sessions, though no decision had been made about any future sessions.

 Henderson said that she started the group because people need to step up and solve problems rather than waiting for answers.